mibraiym/Python/aws/hands-on/ec2-01-how-to-install-apache-on-linux2/README.md

 - Connect to your instance with SSH.

-## Installing and Configuring Apache Web Server to Run `Hello World` Page
+## Part 3 - Installing and Configuring Apache Web Server to Run `Hello World` Page

 - Update the installed packages and package cache on your instance.